 3. Online lessons offer more scheduling flexibility.
 Lessons can often take place earlier in the day since there is no travel time involved.

 4. Online lessons allow for the possibility of conducting lessons at school during the day.
 Some schools, particularly private schools that strive to accommodate their students' individual needs, are open to giving permission for the student to leave class for tutoring.

 5. Students enjoy learning online!
 It's a natural, easy, fun way for them to connect with new concepts and practice what they've learned.

 6. Lessons can be taught quickly and effectively because the materials are easily presented on the screen.

 7. Students build their keyboarding skills on the computer.

 8. Students improve their organizational skills as they take ownership for their tutoring "study area."

 Yes!
 I keep the lessons interactive and interesting so the student stays engaged.
 In additon, online lessons create distinct eye contact between the student and tutor, via the computer screen.
 Other remote tutors have reported that students with ADD/ADHD tend to pay more attention during online tutoring lessons than they do in-person!

 May we experience a sample of online tutoring?

 Absolutely!
 I invite you to do exactly that!
-Starting in the fall of 2017, I will be available for a complimentary face-to-face meeting online via Zoom.
+If we determine your child is a good fit for the type of tutoring I offer, I am available for a complimentary face-to-face meeting online via Zoom.
 That will give us a chance to get acquainted and allow me to demonstrate how online tutoring works.